 Providing your customers with flexible payment plans is the smartest move you can make to increase your AOV.
 For this, you can collaborate with finance companies that let your buyers purchase things from your store on zero markup installments.

-There you have it - Eight Tips on How to Increase AOV on Your Shopify Store in 2021.
+There you have it - Eight Tips on How to Increase AOV on Your Shopify Store.

 Increasing AOV for Shopify isn't rocket science.
 But as we said, many online sellers fail to create a plan that helps them raise their AOV.
 We hope this post has cleared some of your doubts.